lquatrin/i3d21/assignment_3.md

 ### Representing rotations

-The initial solution to this problem uses the log axis-angle representation to store the rotation between each pair of cameras.
-Using PyTorch3D API, we can recover the 3x3 rotation matrix from the axis-angle using the method **so3_exponential_map**.
-There are a few possible solutions to how we can represent each rotation matrix:
+One of the problems of this assignment was how to represent each rotation matrix.
+The initial solution to this problem uses the log axis-angle representation.
+Using PyTorch3D API, it is possible to recover the 3x3 rotation matrix from the axis-angle using the method **so3_exponential_map**.
+In fact, there are a few possible solution to represent rotations:

 #### 1. Fixed/Euler angles:

-In this representation, the rotations are computed as a sequence of rotations, using the axes of a coordinate system (global or local).
-The final rotation is computed by accumulating all rotations around each axis (Rx, Ry, Rz).

-There are a few problems when using this reprensetation: first, they are not commutative, i.e., the order matters.
+In this representation, the rotations are composed as a sequence of rotations, using the axes of a coordinate system (global or local).
+In this case, the final rotation is computed by accumulating all rotations around each axis (Rx, Ry, Rz).
+They are not commutative, i.e., the order matters.
 So, if we use different sequences, it will generate different final rotations.

-Also, they present a singularity problem, which cause the loss of one degree of freedom in three-dimensions, known as "gimbal lock".
+There are a few problems when using this representation: it has a singularity problem, which cause the loss of one degree of freedom in three-dimensions, known as "gimbal lock".
 It is also difficult to provide a smooth interpolation between two distinct points.
-Finally, a slightly change in the parameters does not represent the same rotation of the rigid body.
-We can take the rotation around the pole of a sphere as an example: even rotating the point around the sphere, the distance does not correspond at the same amount if we rotate the same point at its equator.
+Also, a slightly change in the parameters does not represent the same rotation of the rigid body.
+We can take the rotation around the pole of a sphere as an example: even rotating the point around the sphere, the distance does not correspond at the same amount if we rotate the same point at the equator of the sphere.

 #### 2. Axis angle:

-Used as the solution to this assignment.
+This is the standard reprensetation used in this assignment.
 In this case, the rotation is calculated based on an arbitrary axis, which is defined by the composition of 3 angles.
-According to PyTorch3D documentation, the arbitrary axis is calculated using the Rodriguez Formula, from method **so3_exponential_map**.
+According to the PyTorch3D documentation, the arbitrary axis is calculated using the Rodriguez Formula (from **so3_exponential_map**).

 This representation does not generate the singularity problem, but we must convert back to a matrix to be able to composite a rotation.
 In addition, there is an ambiguity if we have the same axis with exchanged sign, since they can represent the same rotation.
 Still, they present the same limitation from the euler angles: it is difficult to provide a smooth interpolation between two points, and the small change of the parameters does not represent the same amount in a rigid body.

 #### 3. Quaternion:

-Considered the most interesting way to represent rotations, which can also provide a smooth interpolation, and consistent rotation between the parameters and the model.
+Considered a most robust way to represent rotations, which also provides a smooth interpolation and consistent rotation between the parameters.
 However, it requires a 4D vector to represent each rotation.
-Similar to Euler angles, the order of each rotation matters, which can lead to different results.
+Similar to Euler angles, the order of each rotation matters.
 Also, there is a particular property of quaternions that, if we want to generate a set of random quaternions, it will be more uniform at a sphere.

 #### 4. Other representations:

-A recent paper used SVD to predict rotations, which lead to better results for different applications.
+A recent paper used SVD to predict rotations.
 In this case, 9 values are used to represent rotations [1].
 In this report, i didn't try SVD representation for the bundle adjustment problem.

 ### Optimization Results